kishorepran/AQIPOC/README.md

 ## Feature done
 2. Splash screen with label
-3. Table view with data comign in live.
+3. Table view with data coming in live.
-1. Application is connected to web sockets and the ui is updating every 30 sec.
+1. Application is connected to web sockets and ui is updating every 30 sec.
-4. If a user selects a city then he can see the live data on a graph.
+4. If a user selects a city then he can see live data on a graph.
-5. Simply run the xcode project no special instructions, sending the agent
+5. Simply run the xcode project no special instructions.
+Pods are a part of the project.
+No need to do pod install.